 9.3.
 Effect of Termination.
 Upon the expiration or termination of this Agreement for any reason:

 9.3.1.
-Donuts will complete the registration of all domain names processed by Registrar prior to the effective date of such expiration or termination, provided that Registrar has a sufficient Payment Balance and Registrar’s payments to Donuts for Fees are current and timely.
+Identity Digital will complete the registration of all domain names processed by Registrar prior to the effective date of such expiration or termination, provided that Registrar has a sufficient Payment Balance and Registrar’s payments to Identity Digital for Fees are current and timely.

 9.3.2.
 Registrar shall comply with any applicable ICANN policies and procedures regarding transfer of its sponsorship of Registered Names to another ICANN Accredited Registrar.

 9.3.3.
-In the event Donuts terminates this Agreement in accordance with the provisions of Sections 9.2.1, 9.2.3, and 9.2.5 Donuts reserves the right to immediately contact any and all Registrants to facilitate the orderly and stable transition of Registrants to other ICANN Accredited Registrars.
+In the event Identity Digital terminates this Agreement in accordance with the provisions of Sections 9.2.1, 9.2.3, and 9.2.5 Identity Digital reserves the right to immediately contact any and all Registrants to facilitate the orderly and stable transition of Registrants to other ICANN Accredited Registrars.

 9.3.4.
-All fees owing to Donuts shall become immediately due and payable.
+All fees owing to Identity Digital shall become immediately due and payable.

 9.4.
 Survival.
 In the event of termination of this Agreement, the following shall survive: (a) Sections 2.6, 3.6, 4.1, 4.3, 5.1, 5.2, 6, 8.1, 9.3, 9.4, and 10, all Schedules and (b) the Registrant’s indemnification obligation under Section 3.4.
 Neither Party shall be liable to the other for damages of any sort resulting solely from terminating this Agreement in accordance with its terms.